CarlyleB/thecocktaildb-ingest/README.md

 ### Generating CSVs
 ```
 # If an api key isn't provided, the free testing api key "1" will be used, so the data returned by TheCocktailDB will be limited.
+API keys are available for TheCocktailDB patreon supporters.

 ./generate-csvs <api_key>
 ```